 When it's time to apply for a mortgage , you should know the difference between a mortgage banker and a mortgage broker.
 People frequently confuse them since both will yield the same outcome: a new home.
 Yet understanding the ways they differ will be helpful to your mortgage loan process.

-During the mortgage loan process, an individual or firm who is an independent agent for the mortgage loan borrower as well as the lender is a mortgage broker.
-A mortgage broker facilitates things between you and your lender, which can be one of the following: a credit union, bank, trust company, finance company, mortgage corporation or even an individual investor.
-Acting as a facilitator between you and your lender, your mortgage broker can match you with a bank, trust company, credit union, mortgage corporation, finance company or even a private investor.
-A mortgage broker can review your financial situation to determine which lender is the best fit for you.
-You give your mortgage loan application to your broker, who presents it to several lenders.
-Your mortgage broker then assists your work with the lender of choice until the closing of the loan.
-At closing, the broker's commission is paid by the borrower.
+A mortgage broker is an individual or company that acts as an independent agent for both the mortgage loan applicant and the lender.
+A mortgage broker coordinates things between you and your lender, which can be one of the following: a bank, trust company, credit union, mortgage corporation, finance company or even an individual, private investor.
+Acting as a facilitator between you and your lender, your mortgage broker can match you with a bank, trust company, credit union, mortgage corporation, finance company or even an individual, private investor.
+You partner with a mortgage broker to consider your financial situation and lead you to the lender who has the best loan for you.
+Your broker will submit your loan application to various lenders, and works with the chosen lender until closing.
+When the loan closes, the broker's commission comes from the borrower.

-Looking for a loan?
-We'd be thrilled to talk about our many mortgage solutions!
+In the market for a new mortgage loan?
+We'll be glad to talk about our many mortgage solutions!
 Give us a call today at